It's hard to believe that I run a successful business.

 To make it work, I lived in a “punk house” with 14 other people - sharing expenses, chores, and a recording and music space.
 My expenses were $300/month.
 Everything else was included in the “commune” I lived in and I dumpster dived for food.
 Yep.
 We all start from the bottom.

-So at 18 years old, I set up a US tour for our band through my connections with other bands (I would get their phone numbers from someone who knew someone who knew a friend) and I would message them on Myspace on the public computers at my house.
+I set up a US tour for our band through my connections with other bands (I would get their phone numbers from someone who knew someone who knew a friend) and I would message them on Myspace on the public computers at my house.

 When I think about this “business” model and my current business - it’s freakishly similar.